Urea Breath Test

 Are there any risks or complications of the urea breath test?

 There are no risks or complications of the urea breath test.
+There is no need to stop any medications (including proton pump inhibitors) prior to performing the urea breath test.

 Get the latest treatment options.